Protective Computing

 Verification status is continuously recomputed from the published ledger and fails CI on regression.

-Evidence: CI workflow, semantic gate script, audit artifacts.
+Evidence: audit this site, CI workflow, semantic gate script, audit artifacts.

 What Makes It Different